Disappearance of Ann Marie Burr: Initial search efforts

-Upon searching the home, law enforcement noticed a table of figurines beside the open living-room window was undisturbed, despite the appearance that someone had entered the home this way.
+Upon searching the house, law enforcement noticed a table of figurines beside the open living-room window was undisturbed, despite the appearance that someone had entered the home this way.
 A faint footprint was found near the overturned bench outside.
 Law enforcement estimated the shoe that made the print was likely a Keds sneaker, size six or seven.
 None of Burr's clothing or other personal items were missing from the home.
-It was determined that Burr had left the residence wearing only her blue nightgown, and a chain necklace with an engraved medal of Jesus and the Virgin Mary, an identification tag, and a medal of Saint Christopher.
+It was determined that Burr had left the residence wearing only her blue nightgown, and a chain necklace with an engraved medal of the Madonna and Child, a medal of Saint Christopher, and an identification tag.

-On the morning Burr was reported missing, 100 soldiers from Fort Lewis, as well as 50 National Guardsmen from Camp Murray, aided local police in the search for the child.
-By 11:00 p.m., over 75 square blocks surrounding the Burr residence had been searched, included wooded areas, but no sign of her was found.
-Additionally, dive teams searched Commencement Bay for sign of Burr, but found nothing.
+On the morning Burr was reported missing, 100 soldiers from Fort Lewis, as well as fifty members of the National Guard from Camp Murray, aided local police in the search for the child.
+By 11:00 p.m., over 75 square blocks surrounding the Burr residence had been searched, including wooded areas, but no sign of her was found.
+Additionally, dive teams searched Commencement Bay for signs of Burr, but found nothing.
 Due to the lack of concrete evidence indicating an abduction had occurred, the FBI only assisted the case on a stand-by basis.
-A report submitted in the days following Burr's disappearance came from neighbors who heard screaming emanating from a vehicle with California license plates on the morning Burr went missing.
+A report submitted in the days following the disappearance came from neighbors who heard screaming emanating from a vehicle with California license plates on the morning Burr went missing.
 However, when the driver of this vehicle was located, they explained that the noise had merely emanated from the radio and was mistaken for screaming.